WestpacCXTeam/GUI-source/buttons/README.md

 ### Release History

 * v2.0.1 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
 	* Buttons can be links and links can be buttons.
 We are THAT progressive.
-It's just when a keyboard user focuses on a link the link-button would display it’s text white on white background.
-That's the opposite of accessibility.
+It’s just when a keyboard user focuses on a link the link-button would display it’s text white on white background.
+That’s the opposite of accessibility.
 Tis no more!
 		[#216](https://github.com/WestpacCXTeam/GUI-source/issues/216)
 	* Fanfare, Drum roll … We’ve added another brand.
 Yay! :clap:
 * v2.0.0 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~